UBC-MDS/Poisonous_Mushroom_Predictor/README.md

 by Jeff Schlimmer of the Audubon Society Field Guide to North American Mushrooms [[13]](https://archive-beta.ics.uci.edu/ml/datasets/mushroom).
 The dataset has 8124 examples and 22 features with 2 possible target classes (edible and poisonous).
-The features are cap-shape, cap-surface, cap-color, bruises, odor, gill-spacing, gill-attachment, gill-size, gill-color, stalk-shape, stalk-root, stalk-surface-above-ring, stalk-surface-below-ring, stalk-color-above-ring, stalk-color-below-ring, veil- type, veil-color,
+The features are: cap-shape, cap-surface, cap-color, bruises, odor, gill-spacing, gill-attachment, gill-size, gill-color, stalk-shape, stalk-root, stalk-surface-above-ring, stalk-surface-below-ring, stalk-color-above-ring, stalk-color-below-ring, veil- type, veil-color,